ubco-cmps/data301_course/project/milestone04.md

-# Milestone 4 - Present your Dashboard!
+# Milestone 4 - Visualizations, Analysis, and Pipeline.

-In this milestone you will be finalizing your submission and presenting all your hard-work to your fellow students as a Dashboard!
+In this milestone you will be expected to create some data visualizations, and work with method chaining in Pandas.
+If you are working as a group, you will be expected to show proficiency in all the areas above, **without a duplication of efforts**.

 ## Overall Expectations